Chen Cuello

 Introduction to Database Types

-Databases can be classified into two types: Relational and NoSQL Databases.
-NoSQL is further divided into four types: Document-oriented, Key-Value, Wide-Column, and Graph databases.
+Databases can be classified into two primary types: Relational and NoSQL Databases.
+NoSQL is then further divided into four types: Document-oriented, Key-Value, Wide-Column, and Graph databases.

 Relational Databases (SQL)Store data in a structured format with rows and columns.MySQL, Oracle, PostgreSQL, Microsoft SQL Server